by Pianist to be.

 I'm new to the piano and the biggest problem that I need to work on is playing with two hands.
 I find it impossible to play something with my right and my left at the same time; I just get confused and mess it up.
 What can I do to fix this and improve?
 Please help!

 Learning to play with two hands at the same time needs some patient preparation.
 But practicing hands separately is something you will always continue to do, even at an advanced level.
 Playing hands separately is not just for beginners!

 So, first of all; make sure you really know the piece playing hands separately.
-Next, to coordinate your hands and being able to play both at the same time, follow this simple plan:
+Next, to coordinate your hands and be able to play both at the same time, follow this simple plan:

 Join in and write your own page!
 It's easy to do.
 How?
 Simply click here to return to Piano Practice Tips.